Public App

 A basic search will return matches when the keyword is present in a user's post (referred to as the "content field").

-A Boolean search is an extension of the Basic search.
+A boolean search is an extension of the basic search.
 It uses keywords and operators to narrow or broaden parameters of searches in the content field.
-The special operators that will be interpreted by a Boolean search are AND and OR, with clauses grouped using parenthesis.
+The special operators that will be interpreted by a Boolean search include AND and OR, with clauses grouped using parentheses.

 (qanon OR wwg1wga) AND (election OR vote)